marcuszou/reflex-game/README.md

 ## The Game: Real-Time Number Guessing

 Now let’s create for real a game with Reflex: a simple yet engaging number guessing game!
 This game will allow players to guess a secret number within a specified range, receiving instant feedback on their guesses.
+This file is located in the folder of `project/reflex-game/reflex-game.py`.

 ```
 import reflex as rx